LHNCBC/r-snippets-bmi/regCOVID/readme.md

 - https://www.ncbi.nlm.nih.gov/pubmed/23304310
 - LitCovid (set created by NLM) https://www.ncbi.nlm.nih.gov/research/coronavirus  (we hope to link trials to publications in PubMed (considering LitCovid subset first)
 - OHDSI COVID-19 efforts https://www.ohdsi.org/covid-19-updates/ (this project is part of that effort and also self standing)

+# Presentation slides

+## What is regCOVID?
+- analysis of COVID-19 studies registered in ClinicalTrials.gov using informatics methods
+- 'reg' stands for registered clinical studies
+- informatics methods: no or minimal human curation of the data
+- open-source code; demonstration of data science

+## Wh